-cases of lyme disease in 2018.
+number of cases of lyme disease were documented by the CDC in 2018.

-▲ A coyote explores the beaches of Cape Cod, Massachusetts.
+▲ An adult female coyote laying down on a dirt path on a hillside in San Francisco, California.
 Coyotes have successfully colonized much of the eastern US in the absence of their wolf competitors.
 Some scientists believe that coyotes are helping to reduce Lyme prevalence by hunting small mammals that carry the disease.